carmenbianca/report-liferay/report.md

 This is the final report for my end-of-study internship.
 I am Carmen Bianca Bakker, and follow a bachelor in software engineering (Dutch: informatica) at NHL Stenden University of Applied Sciences.
-My internship is at Liferay International Ltd. in Dublin, a daughter company of Liferay Inc. in Californa, United States.
+My internship was at Liferay International Ltd. in Dublin, a daughter company of Liferay Inc. in Californa, United States.
 The companies will henceforth be referred to as simply "Liferay".
 The internship lasts approximately 5 months between 3 February 2020 and 30 June